LTCinterns2023/resumeML/README.md

 # To-do List
-1. Host a website (possibly on Github)
+~~1.
+Host a website (possibly on Github)~~
+2. Change icon/title
+3. Components
-2. Create a database (SQL is suggested by the backend team)
+4. Create a database (SQL is suggested by the backend team)
-3. Make containers in <body> for showcasing applicants' info
+5. Make containers in <body> for showcasing applicants' info
-5. Develop a search machine (filter texts in resumes)
+6. Develop a search machine (filter texts in resumes)
-6. Apply the API of AI into a ranking system
+7. Apply the API of AI into a ranking system

 ## Getting Started with Create React App